Douglas County License Hearing Guide

 After Criminal Case Concludes

-- Classes/Programs That Must Be Completed: Successfully completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) is often a requirement for license reinstatement.
+- Completing any court-ordered DUI Alcohol or Drug Use Risk Reduction Program (DUI school) or substance abuse treatment.

 Douglas County DDS Office